j-red/j-red.github.io/_pages/cv.md

 <details><summary>Game Development</summary>
   <ul>
     <li>Unity (4+ years experience)</li>
+    <li>Experience in creating assets for real-time engines using PBR workflows and tools such as Blender, Photoshop, and Substance Painter/Designer.</li>
     <li><a href="https://j4red.itch.io/inhuman-resources">Inhuman Resources</a>, a game I developed as part of a team in Unity for CIS 410 Game Design.
 Source code available <a href="https://github.com/j-red/Inhuman-Resources">here</a>.</li>
-    <li>Limited experience in, and strong desire to learn more about, other game engines such as Unreal and Godot.</li>
+    <li>Eager to learn more about other game engines such as Unreal and Godot.</li>
   </ul>
 </details>